 My father was a Cold War military cryptographer.
 My family had the privilege of moving from post to post with him.

 Tristan Espinoza is an artist, programmer, and organizer who lives in Los Angeles.
 Their work has been exhibited internationally and in Chicago, Pasadena, Los Angeles, and Medford, NY.

 Looking back over 2016, I recall that one of the most special afternoons I had at Central Library was hosting a cultural exchange group from the Critical Thinking Forum (CTF) of the International Islamic University in Islamabad, Pakistan.

 El Nino effect: rainstorms, rising ocean levels, more storms, flooding, mudslides—how are we supposed to cope with impending disaster in the midst of all the pressing everyday demands on our lives?

-A number of years ago, a young man came to the reference desk with a question for the Social Science, Philosophy & Religion department librarians.
+Several years ago, a young man came to the reference desk with questions for the Social Science, Philosophy & Religion department librarians.
 He asked me why books about gay men were next to the shelves with incest and sexual bondage books.
 He said that wasn't how he was at all.